bgian/underwear/README.md

 ### Prerequisites

 This is a node server, so I'll assume you've installed node on your system.
 If you want to use the `npm run server-watch` you'll want to download and install nodemon.
-This will allow the server to restart when changes are made, also this was built with mongoDB database in mind read [this](https://scotch.io/tutorials/an-introduction-to-mongodb) to learn how to install and run MongoDB on your machine.
+This will allow the server to restart when changes are made, also this was built with mongoDB database in mind.
+Read [this](https://scotch.io/tutorials/an-introduction-to-mongodb) to learn how to install and run MongoDB on your machine.

 ```
 npm install -g nodemon